pharringtonp19/mecon/docs/chapters/constraints/uncertainty.md

 2) It will be straightforward to understand how we can compose random variables (because we'll just be composing functions!)

+???
+Example

+    Let's say we have a sample space, $\Omega$, that defines the possible states of the world tomorrow.
+Then we have a random variable, $X: \Omega \to \mathbb{R}$, that tells us the value of Tesla stock in each possible state of the world.
+And finally we are given a utility function, $U: \mathbb{R} \to \mathbb{R}$, that tells us how many "utils" we get from money.
+Then by composing $X$ with $U$, we can construct a new random variable that tells us how many utils we will get in each state of the world if we're holding a share of Tesla, $U \circ X : \Omega \to \mathbb{R}$

 [^1]: Technically, it is a measurable function.